Ruth Filik

 Roles and responsibilities:

-Associate Editor Journal of Cognitive Psychology
+Associate Editor British Journal of Psychology

 Editorial board Journal of Memory and Language